-The recent #chemgate scandal brought up some new insight on how to test whether a player has certain stat values.
-Among other things, we learned that it’s possible to check whether a player has minimum 86 dribbling and agility by checking whether he is capable of doing certain skill moves and celebrations.
+The #chemgate scandal brought up some new insight on how to test whether a player has certain stat values.
+Among other things, it taught us that it’s possible to check whether a player has minimum 86 dribbling and agility by checking whether he is capable of doing certain skill moves and celebrations.

 - Players with 86 dribbling losing the ability to do the step over feint after their team scores (the dribbling stat is reduced below the threshold).

 - Players with 85 dribbling obtaining the ability to do the step over feint after the opposing team scores (the dribbling stat is increased above the threshold).

 Redditor Futsmcgee tested the assumptions above.
 He found no changes in the player’s ability to perform the skill move after a goal.
 Another Redditor, HeungMinSon, tested the same principles on the agility stat.
 His conclusion was exactly the same: There were no reductions or boosts after a goal.